 People often ask me if they need to eat low fat foods to lose weight.
-Technically, the answer is "no".
-But choosing reduced fat or fat free versions of certain foods could make it easier to consume fewer calories.
+Technically, the answer is no. But choosing reduced fat or fat free versions of certain foods might make it easier to consume fewer calories.
 It depends upon the person's typical eating habits, food preferences, and how the food swap affects their overall calories intake.

-The trick is cherry pick food swaps that will actually work to decrease calories intake while not comprising nutritional quality or satisfaction.
-Or, if a swap is not effective, learning how to portion-control the high fat, high calorie food or limiting how often it is consumed is important.
+The trick is to cherry pick food swaps that will actually work to decrease calories intake while not comprising nutritional quality or satisfaction.
+Or, if a swap is not effective, learn how to portion-control the high fat, high calorie food or limit how often it is consumed.

 There is no hard and fast rule about which foods to swap, but you might find these tips helpful.

-When the food is consumed multiple times a day
+- Reduce the fat when the food is consumed multiple times a day.

 Personal example: I consume about 4 servings of dairy products a day (2 cups of milk, 1 container of yogurt, and 1 serving of cheese).
 I was able to lower my calories intake by 210 calories a day by making three swaps that didn't affect my satisfaction or nutritional quality: